asdetrefle/toml-cpp/README.md

 ## Motivation:

 This projected was previously a fork of [cpptoml][cpptoml], but rewritten according to the new released standard [v1.0.0-rc.1][currver].
 This includes support for features like mixed type arrays.

-Many of the concepts and implementation are brought from [toml++][tomlplusplus] which seems a bit heavy and complicated for my use case. [cpptoml][cpptoml] was perfect while some features from [toml++][tomlplusplus] are really attractive, for example the idea of `node_view` for chaining query of nested tables.
-So I decide to change a bit [cpptoml][cpptoml] and make it what I think is best.
-But any contributions or suggestions are very welcome!
+Many of the concepts and implementation are brought from [toml++][tomlplusplus].
+Being an awesome C++ library for TOML, it seems a bit heavy and complicated for my use case. [cpptoml][cpptoml] was perfect but I really want to add the idea of `node_view` from [toml++][tomlplusplus] so the user can chain `[]` operator to query nested tables.
+So I decide to rewrite (some part of) [cpptoml][cpptoml] but still keep it minimal.
+Any contributions or suggestions are very welcome!

 C++ Alternatives:
 - [toml++][tomlplusplus] is a C++17/20 implementation of a TOML parser, which also supports v1.0.0-rc.1 as of writing.
+- [toml11][toml11] is a C++11/14/17 implementation of a TOML parser which supports v1.0.0-rc.1 as well.
 - [cpptoml][cpptoml] is the former version of this project.
 It supports v0.5.0 currently.
-- [Boost.toml][boost.toml] is an implementation of a TOML parser using the Boost library.
-As of December 2019, it supports v0.5.0 as well.
-- [ctoml][ctoml] is a C++11 implementation of a TOML parser, but only supports v0.2.0.
-- [tinytoml][tinytoml] is a C++11 implementation of a TOML parser, which also supports v0.4.0 as of November 2015.

 ## Build Status